vjousse/vim-for-humans-book/rst/en/introduction.rst

 Starting from bullet number 2, you'll already be able to use |vim| on a daily basis without losing a lot of productivity.
 It's where the magic will happen: if you can integrate |vim| in your daily habits, you have won.
 You'll then have the rest of your life to learn all the shortcuts and the tip and tricks of |vim|.

 You're tired of trying a new editor each year?
 You're tired of having to relearn everything from scratch every time?
-You're tired to have to change your editor when you're using your Mac, Windows or Linux?
+You're tired having to change your editor when you're using your Mac, Windows or Linux?
 So, just stop it, and join the community of people happy with their text editor!

 For who?
 ========

 Every guy having to produce text (code, book, reports, slideshows, …) regularly.
 Developers are of course concerned, but it's not only about them.

-For example, your are a:
+For example, you are a:

 **Student**
     If you want to impress your future boss with your resume, it's a must.
 It's a proof of seriousness to see that a student took the time to learn |vim| on its own.
 Moreover, you'll have a unique tool to write all what you'll have to write (and that you'll be able to use for the rest of your career): your LaTeX reports, your slideshows, your code (if you need Word or LibreOffice to write you reports, it's time to use `LaTeX <http://en.wikipedia.org/wiki/LaTeX>`_, `Markdown <http://en.wikipedia.org/wiki/Markdown>`_ or `reStructuredText <http://en.wikipedia.org/wiki/ReStructuredText>`_).